This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Inland Revenue Board of Malaysia (IRBM)

-Documents needed:
+Documents required:

-• Certificate of Incorporation or Notice of Incorporation;
+• Notice or Certificate of Incorporation

-What is a Malaysia Company?Compliance Requirements
+What is a Malaysia Company?Malaysia Company Registration & Compliance Requirements

-• The Company must lodge the financial statements with SSM within 30 days from the date of circulation of financial statements and reports.
+• The Company must lodge the financial statements with SSM within 30 days from the date of circulation of the financial statements and reports.

 2. Annual general meeting (“AGM”)